warte67/SDOM/docs/progress.md

         - Improved code readability and maintainability by removing legacy patterns and redundant checks.
         - All major event and display object interactions now use the new handle API.
         - Codebase is stable, with most reference and legacy issues resolved.
-- **[September 24, 2025]**
+- ### [September 24, 2025]
     - **Factory Refactor:**
         - Completely revised the `Factory` to use `IDisplayObject` instead of `IResourceObject`.
         - Planned to reintroduce `IResourceObject` into the `Factory` later, ensuring compatibility with both resource and display object management.
         - Verified that the `Factory` now supports `IDisplayObject` creation and initialization.
     - **Box Object:**
         - The `Box` object is now fully functional, with lifecycle methods (`onInit`, `onRender`, `onUpdate`, etc.) implemented and tested.
+        - `isKeyboardFocused()` and `isMouseFocused()` methods are working correctly.
+As are the `handleTabKeyPress()` and `handleTabKeyPressReverse()` methods for keyboard focus navigation.
         - Event listener functionality is the only remaining issue, with the `MouseClick` event listener not firing as expected.
         - Began troubleshooting the event listener system, focusing on event propagation, listener registration, and dispatch logic.
     - **Event System:**
         - Continued debugging and refining the event system to ensure proper propagation and listener execution.
         - Verified that `EventManager` correctly dispatches events to the stage and its children.
         - Added debug logs to trace event flow and identify potential issues with `Box` event handling.

 # ToDo:

 - Resolve the `Box` event listener issue, ensuring that `MouseClick` events are received and processed correctly.
 - Expand event system tests to include drag-and-drop functionality, stacking, and anchoring for `Box` objects.
 - Reintroduce `IResourceObject` into the `Factory` for resource management alongside `IDisplayObject`.